Low carb and keto recipes for the perfect picnic

-If you’re planning a picnic for the 4th of July, or any other occasion, we suggest opting for food that tastes great cold or lukewarm such as salads and pies.
+If you’re planning a picnic, we suggest selecting food that tastes great either cold or lukewarm such as salads and pies.
 If you prefer to bring warm food, a big thermos is great for keeping stews or soups.

-- Store-bought sauces: Béarnaise sauce, aioli or a high-quality mayonnaise
+- Store-bought sauces and sides: Béarnaise sauce, olive oil, aioli, guacamole, baba ganoush or a high-quality mayonnaise.

 Ps.
-Don’t forget to pack a big blanket, napkins, plates, glasses, silverware and maybe a fun game.
+Don’t forget to pack a big blanket, napkins, plates, glasses, cutlery and maybe a fun game.

 When bringing a salad along for a picnic, it’s a good idea to keep the greens, protein and dressing or vinaigrette in separate containers until it’s time to eat, so that you don’t end up with a soggy salad.